groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/_index.md

 ### Free online document watermarking app

-Along with full featured .NET library we provide simple, but powerful free Apps.
+Along with a full-featured .NET library, we provide simple, but powerful free Apps.

-You are welcome to add watermark to PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX, Emails and more with our free online [Free Online Document Watermarking App](https://products.groupdocs.app/watermark).
+You are welcome to add watermark to PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX, Emails, and more with our [Free Online Document Watermarking App](https://products.groupdocs.app/watermark).